valancej/documentation/_pro/quickstart/codeship-configuration.md

 ---
-title: Setting Up Or Migrating A Project With Codeship Pro
+title: Setting Up Or Migrating A Project To Codeship Pro
 layout: page
 weight: 6
 tags: